[Photo © Udo Schmidt]

 The mounted specimen was collected in Upper Franconia (Bavaria, Germany) in 1968.

-The depicted living beetle was reared from larva found in Norway spruce (Picea abies) in Křivoklátsko Protected Landscape Area (Central Bohemia, Czechia).
+The depicted living beetles were reared from larvae found in Norway spruce (Picea abies) in Křivoklátsko Protected Landscape Area (Central Bohemia, Czechia) during springs 2021 and 2022.

 Collected by G.Roessler and Miroslav Polcar